Climate Change Educational Books and Journal

 This journal includes:

-• Guided learning activities and guidelines for educators
+• Learning activities and guidelines for educators

 • Definitions of environment, climate change, and climate science

-• Ecosystem and environmental restoration concepts and prompts
+• Ecosystem and environmental restoration concepts

 • Inspirational quotes